mojaloop/documentation/README.md

 Go to: http://docs-preview.moja-lab.live/ to see the live site!

 The deploy script does not currently take versioning into account, but will in the future.

+> Note: for this to work, we have temporarily disabled the "only build pull requests" setting on Circleci
+> Someone please remember to turn that back on!

 ### Deploying Manually